 Ingredients for Maple Bourbon Pecan Pie

-- Flour- all purpose flour is used to make the perfect, flaky pie crust, and to thicken the filling.
-We're using Bob's Red Mill!
+• Flour– all purpose flour is used to make the perfect, flaky pie crust, and just one tablespoon of flour is used to thicken the filling.
+We’re using Bob’s Red Mill!

-- Granulated Sugar- just a few tablespoons add a little sweetness to the pie crust
+• Granulated White Sugar– just a few tablespoons add a little sweetness to the pie crust

-- Maple Syrup- this replaces the corn syrup and makes for a much more delicious pecan pie!
-Make sure it's real, Grade A maple syrup.
+• Pure Maple Syrup– this replaces the corn syrup and makes for a much more delicious pecan pie!
+Make sure it’s real, Grade A maple syrup, not pancake syrup

-- Vanilla- as always I recommend using vanilla bean paste for the best flavor but extract works as well
+• Vanilla– as always I recommend using vanilla bean paste for the best flavor but vanilla extract works as well

 Step by Step Instructions

-STEP ONE: Make the crust and chill it.
+STEP ONE: Make the pie dough and chill it.
 Combine flour, sugar and salt in a food processor.
 Then add in cold butter and cold bourbon.
 Divide the dough in two, form into disks and wrap tightly with plastic wrap.
 Chill in the fridge for at least two hours.

-STEP TWO: Roll out the crust and transfer to pie pan.
-Roll out the first disk of dough into a 10 inch circle.
-Carefully transfer it to a pie pan and press the crust into the bottom of the pan.
+STEP TWO: Roll out the crust and transfer it to a 9-inch pie pan.
+With a rolling pin, roll out the first disk of dough into a 10 inch circle.
+Carefully transfer it to a metal pie dish and press the crust into the bottom of the pan.
 Roll the outside edges of the dough towards the edges of the pie pan and tuck it behind the rest of the dough so you have a double layer, and slightly press together.
 Press the edges of the dough together so they form a scalloped shape.
+Using a fork, press a few holes on the bottom of the crust.
+Chill the crust while working on the filling.

-STEP THREE: Make the filling.
-Combine maple syrup and flour in a large bowl.
-Then mix in melted butter, brown sugar, vanilla, bourbon and salt.
+STEP THREE: Make the maple pecan pie filling.
+Preheat the oven to 350 degrees F and place a baking sheet in the oven while it preheats.
+Combine the maple syrup and flour in a large bowl.
+Then mix in the melted butter, brown sugar, vanilla, bourbon and salt.
 Gently stir in the whisked eggs.
 Add in half the pecans and combine.

 STEP FOUR: Assemble the pie, bake it and let it cool.
-Pour the filling into the prepared pie crust.
+Pour the pecan pie filling into the prepared pie crust.
 Arrange the rest of the pecans on top of the pie.
 (This is optional.
 You can also just add all the pecans to the bowl and then pour into the pie crust.)
-Brush pie crust edges with egg wash.
-Bake the pie and then let it cool completely.
+Brush the pie crust edges with egg wash.
+Bake the pie on the preheated baking sheet and then let it cool completely on a wire rack.

-STEP FIVE: Cut out leaves and bake them.
-(Optional) If you want to make the cute leaf cutouts, roll out the other dough in a 10 inch circle and cut out leaves.
+STEP FIVE: Cut out the leaves and bake them.
+(Optional) While the pie cools, make the cute leaf cutouts.
+Roll out the other dough in a 10 inch circle, cut out leaves with a mini leaf cookie cutter and transfer them to a baking sheet lined with parchment paper.
 Chill, brush with egg wash, then bake until golden brown.

 STEP SIX: Serve the pie.
 Once the pie is cooled, arrange the leaf cutouts on top and serve!